-- 11.6.
-Supplementary Planning Documents (SPDs) are prepared to expand Local Plan policies and provide more detail about policies and proposals.
-Although legally they do not form part of the Local Plan or have the same 'weight' as a DPD, they are an important material consideration in determining planning applications. - 11.7.
+- 11.7.
+Supplementary Planning Documents (SPDs) are based on adopted Local Plan policies and are a tool for expanding these, providing detailed guidance prepared to expand Local Plan policies and provide more detail about on adopted policies and proposals.
+Although legally they do not form part of the Development Plan or have the same 'weight' as a DPD, they are an important material consideration in determining planning applications, appeals and enforcement matters. - 11.8.
 They can also be produced quicker than a Local Plan as they are not subject to an independent examination.
-Figure 2 shows the key stages in preparing SPDs. - 11.8.
-Further information on our SPDs can be found online at: http://www.whitehorsedc.gov.uk/spd.
+Figure 2 shows the key stages in preparing SPDs. - 11.9.
+Further information on our SPDs can be found online at: www.whitehorsedc.gov.uk/services-and-advice/planning-and-building/planning-policy/supplementary-planning-documents

-Figure 2: Key stages in the preparation of Supplementary Planning Documents (SPDs)
+Figure 2: Key Stages in the Preparation of Supplementary Planning Documents (SPDs)

-^{} The Town and Country Planning (Local Planning) (England) Regulations 2012
+The Town and Country Planning (Local Planning) (England) Regulations 2012